tnyandoro/work_from_home_app/README.md

 ## Acknowledgments

 - The UI Design credit goes to [Gregoire Vella at www.behance.net](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding)
-- This project was inspired by the [Microverse](https:www.microverse.org) program
+- This project was inspired by the [Microverse](https:www.microverse.org) for the capstone program

 ## 📝 License